galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 $$ \frac{\partial L}{\partial w_{ik}^{l}} = \boldsymbol{\delta}_{i}^{[l](j)} a_{k}^{[l-1](j)} $$

-As you can see, we can calculate the error at the output layerfor sample *j* using the first equation.
+As you can see, we can calculate the error at the output layer for sample *j* using the first equation.
 Afterwards, we can calculate the error in the layer right before the output layer for sample *j* using the second equation.
 The second equation is recursive, meaning that we can calculate the error in any layer, given the error values for the next layer.
 This backward calculation of the errors is the reason this algorithm is called *backpropagation*.